Beth Glaros

-Beth Glaros (born August 20, 1992) is an American women’s lacrosse player.
+Beth Glaros (born August 20, 1992) is an American women's lacrosse player.
 Having played with the Maryland Terrapins at the collegiate level, she won a national championship in 2014.
 In 2016, she was selected by the Baltimore Ride with their ninth pick in the inaugural United Women's Lacrosse League Draft.

 Playing career

-NCAA

-Glaros played with the Maryland Terrapins from 2011-14.

-UWLX
+Glaros attended Wilde Lake High School in Maryland, where she participated in lacrosse, soccer, and track.

+Glaros played college lacrosse for the Maryland Terrapins from 2011 to 2014.
+As a freshman, she scored four goals in the national championship game, which they lost to Northwestern.
+As a senior, Glaros led Maryland to the 11th national title in program history, scoring five goals in the championship game of the 2014 NCAA tournament and earning all-tournament honors.

 Competing in the inaugural game in UWLX history, Glaros scored the first goal in league history, against Devon Wills of the Long Island Sound.